The Legend of Zorro: Plot

 At Armand's mansion, Zorro finds Elena.
 They spy on Armand as he gives a speech to the Knights, revealing the soap bars contain glycerol to make nitroglycerin weapons.
+He even tested the weapon on a Knight who was preparing to walk away.
 The vineyard is a cover for the production, which will be given to the Confederate army under Colonel R.S.
 Beauregard, to launch a sneak attack on Washington, D.C., and destroy the Union.
 Zorro and Elena reconcile while he prepares to destroy the train carrying the explosives.
 McGivens arrives at Felipe's church to look for Zorro.
 Unable to find him, he shoots Felipe and kidnaps Joaquin.
-Armand discovers Elena's deception and takes her hostage with Joaquin after killing the Pinkertons.
-Zorro is captured and unmasked in front of his son.
+Armand discovers Elena's deception and takes her hostage with Joaquin after sending his valet Ferroq to kill the Pinkertons and her carrier pigeon.
+Zorro is captured after disabling an explosive under the train and is unmasked in front of his son.
 Armand takes Joaquin and Elena away on the train and orders McGivens to kill Alejandro.
-Felipe, saved from the bullet by the cross he wears, rescues Alejandro, who kills McGivens.
+Felipe, saved from the bullet by the cross he wears, rescues Alejandro, who kills McGivens by trapping him on a pulley in which a single drop of nitroglycerin hit his head, torching him.

 Zorro catches up to the train, fights Armand, and Elena helps Joaquin escape.
-She fights Armand's butler, Ferroq, throws him from the train with nitro, and in front of a checkpoint where Colonel Beauregard and his men are waiting, killing them all.
+She fights Ferroq, throws him from the train with nitro in his suit, and in front of a checkpoint where Colonel Beauregard and his men are waiting, killing them all but inadvertently causing the train to change tracks, heading straight for the Governor’s signing ceremony further down the track.
 Joaquin rides Zorro's horse, Tornado, off the train and diverts it away from the signing ceremony.
-Zorro overpowers Armand, ties him to the engine, and escapes with Elena just before the train crashes, igniting the nitroglycerin and killing Armand.
+After a tense battle Zorro overpowers Armand, ties him to the engine and escapes with Elena just before the train derails from the unfinished tracks, igniting the nitroglycerin and killing Armand.

 The governor signs the bill, making California the 31st U.S. state.
 Alejandro remarries Elena and apologizes to Joaquin for his secrecy, recognizing Zorro's identity should be a family secret.
 With Elena's support, Zorro rides off on Tornado to his next mission.